kirksw/kirksw.github.com/hugo/content/_index.md

 draft: false
 ---

-I created this simple page to contain articles and excerpts which can be refered back to in future.
+Hi I'm Kirk and I build data platforms and data solutions for a living.
+I built these in all leading cloud platforms, and have worked with a variety of data technologies such as Spark/Databricks, Kafka, Pulsar, Kubernetes, Apache Beam, and many more.
+I love to learn new things and I created this blog as a place to share some of my learnings.
 Feel free to ask questions right below each blog post, or send a message via [linkedin](https://www.linkedin.com/in/kirk-sweeney/).

-## Topics covered in the realms of:
+## Topics covered in the realms of

-- Cloud data platforms (Lakehouses, Data-mesh, etc)
+- Data platform paradigms (Lakehouses, Data-mesh, etc)
-- Data Engineering (SQL, Databricks, Synapse, Data Factory, Data Explorer, etc)
+- Data Engineering (SQL, Spark, Flink, etc)
-- Software Development (Python, C#, etc)
+- Software Development (Python, Java, Rust, etc)
-- DevOps workflow (Azure DevOps, Terraform, etc)
+- DevOps workflow (Kubernetes, CICD, Terraform, ArgoCD, etc)

-## My working principals (based heavily by the agile manifesto)
+## My working principals

-- To truly be agile we must be customer and people obsessed
+- We must be customer and people obsessed
-- We must work together with our customers to truly understand their problems
+- To truly understand our customers problems we must be able to work closely with them
-- Investing in developer tooling is a necessity to ensure we can continuously release working software
+- Investing in tooling is a necessity to ensure we can continuously release working software
-- We should strive to minimize any processes which slow down how quickly we can react to change
+- We strive to minimize any processes which slow down how quickly we can react to change
-- Agile teams must be self-reflective and adapt behaviours to better deliver to our customers
 - The best teams are build on a foundation of trust, both within the team and from management